CESP-ExpHer/mrMediator/README.md

 # mrMediator

-Please have a look at the following github page [https://github.com/CESP-ExpHer/MVMR/blob/main/README.md](https://github.com/CESP-ExpHer/MVMR) in order to understand the concept of Mediator MR and how to prepare the dataset correctly.
+Please have a look at the following GitHub page [https://github.com/CESP-ExpHer/MVMR/blob/main/README.md](https://github.com/CESP-ExpHer/MVMR) in order to understand the concept of Mediator MR and how to prepare the dataset correctly.

-**Make sure the column names correspond exactly as speicified below**
+**Make sure the column names correspond exactly as specified below**
 ```
 head(DTC)
   chromosome  position EA OA       EAF    Beta          SE             P Phenotype        SNP